How to Invest in Amazon

-The Seattle based company is considered one of the Big Four in the tech space, along with Google (Nasdaq: GOOGL) , Apple (Nasdaq: AAPL) and Facebook (Nasdaq: FB).
+The Seattle based company is considered one of the Big Four in the tech space, along with Alphabet (Nasdaq: GOOG), Apple (Nasdaq: AAPL) and Meta (Nasdaq: FB).
 In addition to e-commerce, Amazon (Nasdaq: AMZN) has large footprints in the digital streaming, artificial intelligence and cloud computing space.
-Amazon is also investing in self-driving car technology, which is no surprise considering its history of innovation.
+Amazon is also investing in self-driving car technology, which is no surprise considering its established history of innovation.

 If we go all the way back to 1997, the year Amazon filed to go public, the company was not even on most investors’ radars.
 Back then they were the self-titled “leading online retailer of books.”
 They still sell books today, but as we talked about earlier, they do a whole lot more.

 However, as early on as 1996 Amazon’s impressive growth started.
 The company went from $511,000 to $15.75 million in that year alone.

 Today you’ll frequently hear investors lamenting “if I had only invested in Amazon in the 90s I would be set for life.”
-This is undeniably true as the stock has grown from its IPO price of $18 per share to the current price of $3,300.
+This is undeniably true as the stock has grown from its IPO price of $18 per share to the current price of $117, after a recent stock split.

-To put it into perspective, a small $1,000 investment back then would be worth over $1.2 million today.
+To put it into perspective, a small $1,000 investment in the mid 90s would be worth more than $6,000 today.
 Not a bad ROI.

 Not a bad life either for 56 year old Founder Jeff Bezos, who went from working out of his garage to becoming the richest person in the world.
-Bezos’ net worth is currently a whopping $189.3 billion after adding another $74 billion this year alone.
+Bezos’ net worth is currently a whopping $150 billion and counting.

 So the question is, will the growth continue?
 How high can Amazon’s stock go?
 Well if the past decade is any indicator, the answer is A LOT higher.
 Even in just the past five years the stock has increased almost 80%.
 And even with a recent dip there is still plenty of room for growth.